comp426-2022-spring/AdventureAid/docs/documentation.md

     db - contains database connection files
         conn.js - used to connect server to MongoDB database

+    middleware - contains middlewares
-    routes - contains endpoints directed to the users and logs databases
+        jwtMiddleware.js - used to check if user is logged in routes - contains endpoints directed to the users and logs databases

         logs.js - endpoints to add new log documents